 That being said, any paper or cardboard products that are wet or have food greases on them (such as pizza boxes) should be disposed of with food scraps and yard waste.
 These items cannot be recycled and should therefore be separated from the recycling.

 Most plastic products can be recycled as long as they have been cleaned.
-It’s best practice to sort recycled plastics by shapes, but if you’re hurting for time just don’t worry about it.
+It’s best practice to sort recycled plastics by shape, but if you’re hurting for time just don’t worry about it.
 The plastic items that should be recycled are shampoo and conditioner bottles, household cleaner bottles, laundry detergent or softener bottles, yogurt or other dairy product tubs, plastic cups, and jugs that say they can be recycled.

 Plastic containers should always be thoroughly rinsed before being put in the recycling.
 Once they’re clean enough that nothing visible remains of their previous contents they are probably good to go.